EOSIO/eos/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

-# trace_history_plugin
+# trace_api_plugin

 ## Description

-The `trace_api_plugin` provides a consumer-focused long-term API for retrieving blocks containing retired actions and related metadata.
+The `trace_api_plugin` provides a consumer-focused long-term API for retrieving retired actions and related metadata from a specified irreversible block.
 The plugin defines a new HTTP endpoint accessible via HTTP POST (see the `trace_api_plugin` [RPC API reference](api-reference/index.md) for more information).

 ## Usage